DanCreate/BudgetingApp/README.md

 # BudgetingApp in C with SQL Server #
 This is a web app to track expenses, it lets registration via email and password.
 Expenses can be tracked via categories with the respective account type.
 It stores the data using SQL Server.
+This project was part of an Udemy course on mastering .Net Core.

 ## Login Module